essarrgee/HackerRank_Practice/README.md

 # HackerRank Practice Problems
-Solutions to problems I complete on HackerRank will end up here.
+These are my solutions to various HackerRank problems.